caleb531/automata/README.md

 is, the method always returns `True` if the input is accepted, and it always returns `False` if the input is rejected.

-#### Automaton.validate(self)

-Checks whether the automaton is actually a valid automaton (according to its subtype).
-It returns `True` if the automaton is valid; otherwise, it will raise the appropriate exception (*e.g.* the state transition is missing for a particular symbol).

-This method is automatically called when the automaton is initialized, so it's only really useful if a automaton object is modified after instantiation.

 #### Automaton.copy(self)

 Returns a deep copy of the automaton according to its subtype.